-I call this the Best Thanksgiving Salad because it’s made of universally-loved seasonal ingredients that complement the classic flavors of the holiday.
-If you don’t already serve a green salad on Thanksgiving, I hope this one inspires you to start a new tradition.
+I call this my best Thanksgiving salad because it’s made of universally-loved seasonal ingredients that complement the classic flavors of the holiday (whether you’re going with turkey or a plant-based Thanksgiving).
+If you don’t already serve a green salad for the holiday, I hope this one inspires you to start a new tradition.

 What’s In This Salad

 This vegan arugula salad features roasted sweet potatoes, slices of tart green apple, crunchy red onion, dried cranberries, toasted almonds, and creamy balsamic dressing.
-It’s super easy to put together and can be mostly made ahead (details below).
+It’s super easy to put together and can be mostly made in advance (details below).

-- Arugula: Its pepperiness goes perfectly with sweet potatoes and apple.
-But you can certainly use baby spinach as a substitute.
+- Arugula: Its pepperiness goes perfectly with sweet potatoes and tart apple.
+But you can certainly use baby spinach or mixed greens (mesclun) as a substitute.

-- Sweet Potatoes: You can roast butternut squash instead.
+- Sweet Potatoes: You can sub with roasted butternut squash if you want.

-- Tart Apple: I love how the tartness plays with the sweetness of the potato, although a sweet apple would totally work, too.
-You can also try subbing the apple with halved green grapes.
+- Green Apple: I love how the tartness complements the sweetness of the potato, although a sweet apple would totally work, too.
+You can also sub the apple with halved green grapes!

 - Red Onion: Can be subbed with shallot.